elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 #=> [0, 1, 3, 3, 2]
 ```

-The reason why for example `StreamData.map/2` is encouraged over `Stream.map/2` when building generators is that generators only return "simple" terms when enumerated.
-When used in property-based testing, they return wrapped values that contain the simple terms but also contain ways to *shrink* those terms, which is something property-based testing uses as we'll see later on.
+`StreamData.map/2` is encouraged over `Stream.map/2` because generators only return "simple" terms when enumerated.
+When used in property-based testing, `StreamData` generators return wrapped values that contain the simple terms but also contain ways to *shrink* those terms, which is something property-based testing uses as we'll see later on.

-Data generation is something we decided to separate from property-based testing because it's something that developers can take advantage of in situations outside of property-based testing.
+We decided to separate data-generation from property-based testing because it's something that developers can take advantage of in situations outside of property-based testing.
 For example, data streams can be used to seed a database or to have randomly generated data available during regular tests.

 ## Property-based testing